Infection Prevention: Tips to Avoid Getting Sick

 - Sneeze or cough into a tissue or into your arm to prevent spreading germs to others.

 - Practice safe food handling.
 Food can become contaminated by germs.
 Wash all uncooked fruits and vegetables in clean water.
-Store and cook your food properly, using a probe thermometer.
-Do not let your raw foods touch your ready-to-eat food.
-Try to use separate cutting boards for raw and cooked meats.
-Avoid preparing food if you are sick.
+Cook your food to the proper temperature.
+Always use a separate cutting board for raw meat and for cooked or ready-to-eat foods.
+Be sure to wash and sanitize after each use.

 - Do not share personal items, such as hairbrushes, toothbrushes, cups, water bottles, utensils, and razors.
 Some germs can pass through saliva and blood.
 Wash dishes in soap and water after use.